 UI Setting Description Valid Range Default Value Import Identity Certificate Select the type of certificate to import.
 Certificate: Used for certificates with a .crt file extension.
 Certificate From CSR: Used for certificates issued by another CA. Certificate From PKCS#12: Used for certificates with a .p12 file extension.
-Certificate / Certificate From CSR / Certificate From PKCS#12 N/A Before importing a certificate issued by another CA, you should import its related trusted CA certificate first on the Certificate Management > Trusted CA Certificate page.
+Certificate From CSR / Certificate From PKCS#12 R: Used for certificates issued CES#12: Used for certificates N/A ✓ Note Before importing a certificate issued by another CA, you should import its related trusted CA certificate first on the Certificate Management > Trusted CA Certificate page.
 Otherwise, your device may not recognize the certificate and reject the connection.
 Label Enter a label to help identify the certificate.
 If this is empty, the file name of the certificate will be used.
 1 to 30 characters N/A

-UI Setting Description Valid Range Default Value CSR Common Name (if Import Identity Certificate is Certificate From CSR) Note CSRs must be created in advance on the Certificate Management > Certificate Signing Request - CSR Generate page to select them here.
+UI Setting Description Valid Range Default Value CSR Common Name (if Import Identity Certificate is Certificate From CSR) ✓ Note CSRs must be created in advance on the Certificate Management > Certificate Signing Request - CSR Generate page to select them here.
 Drop-down list of CSR names N/A Import Password (if Import Identity Certificate is Certificate From PKCS#12) Enter the password for the certificate.
 0 to 32 characters N/A Select Certificate Click this field and select the certificate file from your computer.
 Select a file from your computer N/A